 Although the completion of a college degree may not be specifically required by an optometry school, there is an expectation that the applicant has pursued some discipline in depth.
-The successful applicant typically has a four-year degree, thereby studying a discipline in depth.
-Skills are developed through many avenues of study, such as in the natural sciences, in the humanities, and in the social and behavioral sciences.
-Development of effective written and oral communication skills are especially important for optometry school applicants.
+The successful applicant typically has a four-year degree.

 Selection of a Major

-Professional schools do not select students based on the undergraduate major.
+Professional schools do not select students based on their undergraduate major.
 The process of selecting a major should include consideration of interest and your individual strengths and weaknesses.
-The most important aspect of major selection is a consideration of what careers, other than an optometry career, the major prepares you to enter.
+The most important aspect of selecting a major is also considering what careers, other than an optometry career, the major prepares you to enter.
 Think of the major as a backup plan.

 Successful Saint Louis University pre-optometry students have completed majors in many disciplines, both in the sciences and the non-sciences.
-However, it is necessary for the pre-optometry students to do well in their science courses to be adequately prepared and viewed favorably by the admission committees of dental schools for entrance into optometry school.
+It is necessary for the pre-optometry students to do well in their science courses to be adequately prepared and viewed favorably by the admission committees of optometry schools.

 The Successful Applicant

-Any applicant to optometry school will need to complete an application to that individual school.
-There are 20 optometry schools in the United States and Puerto Rico and all of the schools currently participate in OptomCAS, a centralized application service.
+There are 21 optometry schools in the United States and Puerto Rico and all of the schools currently participate in the Optometry Centralized Application Service (OptomCAS).
 You can obtain information about the schools and their applications through the OptomCAS website at http://www.optomcas.org.

 Diversity within an entering class is considered highly desirable by optometry schools.
 Avoid the common misconception that admissions committees seek some ideal combination of characteristics in the applicants they select for admission.
-What is important in the admission process includes:
+What is important in the admission process are the following:

-- High level of scholastic and intellectual potential.
-These are measured by academic averages, both overall cumulative average and overall math/science grade average, the Optometry Admission Test (OAT) scores, and an evaluation from the Pre-health Professions Committee on Evaluations.
+- High level of scholastic and intellectual potential measured by overall and math/science GPAs, the Optometry Admissions Test (OAT) scores and a Pre-Health Committee on Evaluations letter.

-- Personal Qualities.
-Does the applicant have the leadership skills, motivation, perseverance, social maturity, curiosity, and sense of commitment deemed important in an optometrist?
+- Personal qualities including leadership skills, motivation, perseverance, social maturity, curiosity, and sense of commitment deemed important in a dentist.